"As long as we look outside of Self

 Wounded Souls

 My friend Robert died the other day.
-He died alone in a hotel room
+He died alone in a hotel

 Robert was an alcoholic who couldn't stay sober.
 He had been through

 full thirty day (and longer) treatment programs at least 15 times.
-He

-on Taos Mountain and took him to the emergency room.
+from his cabin on Taos Mountain and took him to the emergency room.

 Robert went to lots of meetings and tried real hard to work the

 program but on one critical point he didn't have enough humility.
-He did
+He

-not have enough humility to accept that he was lovable.
+did not have enough humility to accept that he was lovable.

 My friend had made and lost fortunes in his life.
 He had been with